Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 &nbsp;&nbsp;&nbsp;You will note I used the inline if three times and to be honest I didn't need to.
 It is mostly just my own esthetics when it comes to coding.
 I could have created ```int X = x;``` and then wrote ```if(x < 0) {X = SDL_WINDOWPOS_UNDEFINED;}``` and do the same for y and the flags.
-Anyway you will have noticed that I also set the renderer here and applied some flags to it.
+Anyway you will have noticed that I also set the renderer here and applied some flags to it as well.
-The renderer is set because it is basically attached to the window and I don't plan to do anything fancy with it.
+The renderer is set here because it is basically attached to the window and I don't plan to do anything fancy with it.
 If you wanted to do something more with your renderer you may want to separate that out.
 As for the flags the accelerated one is basically just telling it to use hardware acceleration.
-The present vsync flag just means that the render limits itself to your monitors refresh rate so you don't end up with insanely high but unneeded fps.
+The present vsync flag means that the render limits itself to your monitors refresh rate so you don't end up with insanely high but unneeded fps.

 &nbsp;&nbsp;&nbsp;With this we have reached an important point.
 Basically we can finally test that this whole mess is working though we probably want to added a couple things first.
-Lets add the following to the deconstructor:
+So lets add the following to the deconstructor:

 ```C++
 DrW_SDL2::~DrW_SDL2(){